Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Data

 \subsection{Example Fields}

 Sources cover a wide range of colors and magnitudes.
-In Figure \ref{fig:eg_cmd}, we plot the optical color-magnitude diagram (CMD) of a seven-filter METAL field in the LMC, (14675{\textunderscore}LMC-5536ne-9786\footnote{Long field names are formatted as ``[\texttt{PID}]{\textunderscore}[\texttt{galaxy}]$-$[\texttt{distance from galaxy center in arcsec}][\texttt{cardinal direction}]$-$[\texttt{telescope rotation angle in deg (V3PA)}]'', where \texttt{PID} is the HST program ID under which the observation was taken (e.g.~\texttt{14675{\textunderscore}LMC-5945ne-34377}). \texttt{PID} = \texttt{14675} denotes METAL fields, whereas all higher \texttt{PIDs} denote Scylla fields.}, top) and a three-filter Scylla field in the SMC (15891{\textunderscore}SMC-3669ne-13972, bottom).
+In Figure \ref{fig:eg_cmd}, we plot the optical color-magnitude diagram (CMD) of a seven-filter METAL field in the LMC, (14675{\textunderscore}LMC-5536ne-9786 or M27\footnote{Long field names are formatted as ``[\texttt{PID}]{\textunderscore}[\texttt{galaxy}]$-$[\texttt{distance from galaxy center in arcsec}][\texttt{cardinal direction}]$-$[\texttt{telescope rotation angle in deg (V3PA)}]'', where \texttt{PID} is the HST program ID under which the observation was taken (e.g.~\texttt{14675{\textunderscore}LMC-5945ne-34377}). \texttt{PID} = \texttt{14675} denotes METAL fields, whereas all higher \texttt{PIDs} denote Scylla fields.}, top) and a three-filter Scylla field in the SMC (15891{\textunderscore}SMC-3669ne-13972 or SMC{\textunderscore}14, bottom).
+The locations of these fields were selected to represent the average Scylla and METAL fields, which will be preferentially located in the vicinity of star-forming regions (e.g.~30 Doradus for M27).
 Even though additional filters are available, both CMDs are plotted using F475W and F814W, since these (and F336W) are the default filters available in every Scylla and METAL field.
 We grey out all sources below the 50\% completeness limits in either filter (F475W=27.8 mag, F814W = 25.5 mag) to visualize the completeness limits calculated in \citet{murray2024b}.

 From the CMDs, we see there are brighter stars (F814W $< 17$ mag) in the LMC field compared to the SMC field.
 The lack of bright sources is a result of stars saturating during long exposures.
 For the majority of Scylla fields, we were only able to obtain standard long exposures due to scheduling restrictions as a parallel program.
 This means we were unable to obtain short ``guard" exposures like METAL did, which would have allowed us to extract the photometry of bright sources.
 Consequently, we expect to observe few bright stars in the 56\% of Scylla fields missing guard exposures.